ZeraGmbH/python-converter/README.md

 ### Implement in C++

 In c++ you can use CppInterface to bind the conversion functions to your programm.
-It is recommendet to use the Zera PythonScriptingInterface to do that.
+It is recommended to use the Zera PythonScriptingInterface to do that.

 For more information visit: https://github.com/ZeraGmbH/PythonScriptingInterface